Don’t let your bank fall into the hazards of Flood Compliance 2.0

 Question #1: Why has my insurance premium increased?

-Lenders are not in a position to give answers as to why a borrower’s premium has been adjusted.
+Unfortunately, lenders are not in a position to give answers as to why a borrower’s premium has been adjusted.
 All questions regarding policy specifics should be referred to the borrower’s insurance agent.
 Lenders may, however, inform borrowers that flood insurance policies issued by the NFIP are subject to a new pricing methodology.

 Question #2: Why has the pricing method changed?